 What is cervical cancer?

 Cervical cancer affects a woman’s cervix, like other cancers it is a disease caused by the uncontrolled division of abnormal cells in the body.
-Find out more about cervical cancer and its causes in our cervical cancer article.

 How are you diagnosed with cervical cancer?

 If you have had abnormal results from your most recent cervical screening you may be referred to a specialist.
 They will be able to find out if these abnormalities are because of cervical cancer or whether they are harmless .
 If you notice abnormal vaginal bleeding, your GP may refer you to a specialist who will be able to carry out tests and discuss your symptoms with you to find out what is causing them.

 Cervical cancer diagnosis can be given after a colposcopy or cervical biopsy.
 Both of these take a closer look at your cervix and the cells inside them.
 The colposcopy uses a small microscope to examine your cervix, whereas a biopsy includes a minor operation to remove some of your cervix to be examined under a microscope.
 If your specialist decides that either one of these procedures would help them to diagnose you, they will talk through the risks, benefits and what is involved before you undergo any kind of test.

 Once all testing has been completed, and your diagnosis and results have been discussed with you, your doctor should be able to tell you what stage of cancer you have.
 A stage refers to how far the cancer has spread in your body, the higher the stage the further the cancer has spread.

 - Stage 0 – pre-cancer – there are no cancerous cells in the cervix however during a cervical screening test cell abnormalities have been detected which could develop into cancer

 - Stage 1 – the cancer is only in the cervix

 - Stage 2 – the cancer has spread to the tissue surround the cervix